khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 Do a web search for "Android Busybox" and read through the results.

 ## Do I need root access to install and use Busybox?
 No!
-If you have Android 2.3 or newer, see [[Installing BusyBox without Rooting your Phone]]
+If you have Android 2.3 or newer, see [[Installing BusyBox and ssh without Rooting your Device]]

 ## I'm building my own Android ROM, can I include Android Terminal Emulator in my ROM?